Waldorf Elementary Music Teacher Education

 “I feel much more empowered to begin teaching in the fall.
 Thank you for all the amazing work!“

 Combine with Elementary Program

 Sunbridge Music students may elect to combine their specialized intensive studies with matriculation in our Elementary Teacher Education program and receive a full teacher education diploma with concentration in music teaching.
-Matriculation in our Elementary program entails meeting certain admission requirements, such as earning a bachelor’s degree by the time of Sunbridge graduation, and paying full program tuition.
-If you would like to learn more about this option, please contact Admissions Coordinator Penelope-Myles Voss (email@example.com / 845-425-0055 x20).
+Matriculation in our Elementary program entails meeting certain admission requirements such as completion of 60 credits at an accredited college or university, and paying full program tuition.
+If you would like to learn more about this option, please contact Admissions, Alumni, and Summer Coordinator Penelope-Myles Voss (firstname.lastname@example.org / 845-425-0055 x20).

 Director / Faculty

 Please see our faculty page for bios of our elementary program faculty under whom our music students also study.

 This intensive is comprised of a three-week on-campus summer study, plus a one-week observation of an experienced Waldorf music teacher.

 The next intensive takes place in July 2020.

 The required one-week observation of an experienced Waldorf music teacher will be arranged for a mutually-convenient time and setting during the academic year and must be completed by June.